abw/badger-js/manual/data_paths.md

 Then a data path of `numbers/3` would return "forty-two", or `friends/0/name` would return "Ford Prefect".

+## Optional Items

-If an item is `undefined` or `null` then an error is thrown.
+If an item specified in the path is `undefined` or `null` then an error is thrown.
 Using the above data this would happen if you tried to access `friends/12/name` or `friends/0/birthday`

 You can add an question mark to the end of a path segment to make it silently return `undefined` instead, e.g. `friends/12?/name` or `friends/0/birthday?`.
 Note that the question mark can only appear at the end of a segment.
 If it appears anywhere else then it is assumed to be the same thing as `?/`.  e.g. `foo?bar` is the same as `foo?/bar`.

+## Quoted Path Segments

 You can enclose any segment in single or double quotes if you happen to have data keys that include `/` or `?` characters in them.
 For example, `question/"What is the answer?"` to access the value